weareferal/craft-env-sync/README.md

 ![Craft Env Sync Utilities Screenshot](resources/img/utilities-screenshot.png)

-Once you have entered your settings variables you should be able to use the "sync" tab on the "utilities" section of the control panel.
+Once you have entered your settings variables you should be able to use the *Sync* tab on the *Utilities* section of the control panel.

 There are two broad sections: one for the database and one for volume assets.
 Each section has four options to create a local backup, push that local backup to S3, pull all remote backups _from_ S3 and finally to restore a particular backup.